COVID-19 Protocols – TRCA Camps

 - The child should be provided with tissues and reminded of hand hygiene, respiratory etiquette, and proper disposal of tissues.
 The staff member is to avoid to their best ability the respiratory secretions of the sick child.

-- Sanitize the isolation space immediately after the sick person leaves.
+- Sanitize the isolation space and other areas the individual was present immediately after the sick person leaves.
 All items used by the sick person are to be cleaned and disinfected.
 All items that cannot be cleaned (paper, books, cardboard puzzles) should be removed and stored in a sealed container for a minimum of seven days.

 - If a staff member becomes ill during work they should put on a mask and are to be sent home immediately, inform their supervisor and asked to contact public health for direction.

 - If a staff member is identified as a close contact of someone who tests positive for COVID-19, they must report this to their supervisor.
-The staff member should obtain a COVID-19 test and be excluded from work for 14 days or upon receiving a negative COVID-19 test result.
+The staff member should obtain a COVID-19 test and follow the direction of their Public Health Unit.